SharonGladys-31/M1_Application_ParkingManagementSystem/1_Requirements/README.md

 •	Gives information about the space available at the instant.

 4W & 1H

 WHO :

 Parking area Mangement

+WHAT:

-WHAT: Parking management system help people when parking their vechicles in a parking area.
+Parking management system help people when parking their vechicles in a parking area.
+WHERE:

-WHERE:Can be used in any parking area
+Can be used in any parking area

+WHEN:

-WHEN:When there is increasing vehicles in an parking area.
+When there is increasing vehicles in an parking area.

 SWOT ANALYSIS:

 WEAKNESS:

 •	Regular maintenance.
 •	Operation.
 •	Breakdown.

 STRENGTHS:

 •	Control over all sections and leave the focus on the system with a solitary administrator.
 •	Traffic estimation and computation of vehicle installment and charges
 •	Robotized System for controlling and management of parking area